Skip to main content

 2.1 A sponsor must apply for a Basic Compliance Assessment every 12 months.

-2.2 It must do this regardless of how long it took UKVI to decide whether or not it has passed a previous assessment, or whether UKVI was able to reach a conclusion on the previous application.
+2.2 A sponsor must do this regardless of how long it took UKVI to decide the outcome of a previous assessment.

-2.4 If a sponsor does not apply for a Basic Compliance Assessment within these timescales, UKVI will begin revocation action.
-The sponsor will be removed from the Register of Student Sponsors and given 20 working days to make representations against the revocation decision.
+2.3 If a sponsor does not apply for a Basic Compliance Assessment within these timescales, it will normally be considered a serious breach of sponsorship duties and UKVI will begin licence revocation action.
+In most cases the sponsor will be removed from the Register of Student Sponsors and given 20 working days to make representations against the revocation decision.

 How to apply

-2.7 Applications can be made up to one month before they are due, but must be made by the date they are due, or the sponsor’s licence will be revoked.
+2.8 Applications can be made up to one month before they are due, but must be made by the date they are due, or the sponsor’s licence will be considered for revocation.

-2.10 If the sponsor’s Student sponsor licence is revoked, UKVI will reject the application automatically and without consideration.
+2.11 If the sponsor’s Student sponsor licence has been revoked for any reason and the sponsor had an outstanding application for a Basic Compliance Assessment, UKVI will reject the BCA application automatically and without consideration.

 Core requirements

-2.11 When UKVI carries out a Basic Compliance Assessment, it will assess the sponsor against the following core requirements.
-A sponsor must meet all of the requirements on the date that it applies.
+2.12 When UKVI carries out a Basic Compliance Assessment, it will assess the sponsor against the following core requirements.
+A sponsor must meet all of the core requirements on the date that is applies to obtain a green or amber rating.
+Failure to meet a core requirement will result in a red rating, and potentially licence revocation where paragraphs 2.47 and/or 2.48 apply.

 • a visa refusal rate of less than 10 per cent;